SendGrid sends email. MultiMail makes agent email accountable.

 Queue and monitor pending sends

-Use `list_pending` to retrieve all messages awaiting approval.
-Each item includes the composed body, recipient, agent identity metadata, and a timestamp.
-Call `decide_email` with `approved: true` or `approved: false` to release or discard the message.
-Webhook events fire on approval, rejection, and delivery confirmation.
+Use `list_pending` (GET /v1/oversight/pending) to retrieve all emails awaiting approval.
+Each item includes the composed body, recipient, direction, and status.
+Call `decide_email` (POST /v1/oversight/decide) with `action: "approve"` or `action: "reject"` to release or discard the message.
+Webhook events fire on email lifecycle changes.

 5